 Click on the maps to enlarge.
 Bathymetric Map Courtesy of and Copyright Sportsman’s Connection, based on Wisconsin DNR data.
 Watershed map courtesy of Manitowoc County Soil and Water Conservation Department.
 New!
 Zoom in even closer with this new interactive watershed mapping tool.

-- View complete Spring Lake regulations at DNR
+- View Spring Lake fishing regulations on DNR website

 - Open All Year